Winchester Poetry Prize 2021

 Best poem by a poet living in Hampshire will receive a prize kindly donated by Warren & Son

 Thanks to the generosity of the 2020 winner, Lewis Buxton, there are a limited number of free entries available for low-income writers to whom an entry fee would be a barrier.
-See below for more details.
+All the free entries have now been claimed.